 - Antarctica is surrounded by the Southern Ocean

 Antarctica is an ice-covered continent that covers the southernmost part of the world.
 The South Pole is located in Antarctica.
 Antarctica is surrounded by the Southern Ocean.

 Where Is Antarctica?

 If you were to sail due south from either Chile, South Africa, Australia or New Zealand, you’d get to Antarctica!
-In fact, because the South Pole is on Antarctica, by flying south from anywhere in the world you’d eventually reach the continent.
+In fact, because the South Pole is in Antarctica, by flying south from anywhere in the world you’d eventually reach the continent.

 Antarctica is at the ‘bottom’ of most globes.

 - Most – but not all – of Antarctica is located within the Antarctic Circle.

 Almost all of Antarctica is located within the Antarctic Circle, an imaginary line that circles the southern part of the world.

 The latitude of the Antarctic Circle is approximately 66.5° South.
 Its exact latitude changes over time.
 As of February 2016, it is 66°33′46.1″.